romi/romi-robots-docs/docs/wip-peter/index.md

 ### Startup scripts

+For now, we will use the old startup script `rc.local` until we have a proper systemd files.

 Edit `/etc/rc.local` using your favorite text editor.
 For example:

 ```sh
 $ sudo nano /etc/rc.local
 ```

 The default rc.local file contains something like this: